 When you turn on the engine, you have to be able to transfer the power to the wheels somehow.
 So the engine is connected to the wheels via a drive shaft – to start with, imagine you are in a car that has no clutch or gears.

-So, the drive shaft has a break in it (see diagram to the left) – this is the clutch assembly.
+So, the drive shaft has a break in it (see right diagram) – this is the clutch assembly.
 You can think of it as two discs, one connected to the engine-end of the shaft, the other to the wheels-end of the shaft.
 The drive shaft also has a second break in it – the gear-box – but I haven’t put it in the drawings.

 When the engine is running, and the car is in gear, with the clutch pedal all the way down the two discs are pulled completely apart.
 So the engine makes one of them spin (the orange section in the diagram).

 If you gently raise the clutch pedal, the two discs get closer and closer together.
-As soon as they begin to make contact with each other – this is the bite (or biting) point – the engine is able to start trying to move the the wheels.
+As soon as they begin to make contact with each other – this is the bite (or biting) point – the engine is able to start trying to move the wheels.
 If the handbrake is on you’ll feel a slight bump as the system starts to take the strain.
-You may also feel the car dip slightly at the back (look in your rear view mirror).
+You may also feel or see the car dip/rise slightly at the back (look in your rear view mirror).
 And you might hear the engine sound change slightly, or see the rev counter fluctuate.

 The trick is to be able to find the bite point quickly and reliably and to keep your foot still once you have.
 If you lift your foot too far past the bite point, the engine will start to strain and may stall (it’s also bad for your clutch), or the car could lurch forward if you take the handbrake off.

 For completion, it is necessary to point out that with the clutch pedal all the way up and the two discs pushed hard together, you have the same situation you would have if you had no clutch at all – except that by pushing the pedal down again, you can get control of the car as you need it (and change gears).